 - You're bleeding or you have an infection.

 You will be given something to make you unconscious during the procedure.
 The surgeon will make a cut in your side and into your kidney.
-She will remove the stone through the opening.
+They will remove the stone through the opening.
 A stent is placed in the ureter to help urine drain.

 You may need to stay in the hospital for a few days.
 It can take 4 to 6 weeks to fully heal after open surgery.